Upper Corris Tramway: Closure

 Slate traffic along the tramway fell steeply between 1924 and 1926.
-In 1926, the Corris Railway raised its prices for carrying the slate traffic to compensate, and Braichgoch responded by buying a steam road wagon and using that to transport its output to Machynlleth.
+In 1926, the Corris Railway raised its prices for carrying the slate to compensate for their lost revenue.
+Braichgoch, the largest customer of the tramway, responded by buying a steam road wagon and using that to transport its output to Machynlleth.
 With the other quarries along the tramway also shut down, the Corris closed the tramway in July 1927.
+The track remained in place until the early years of the Second World War, when it was lifted as part of the wartime scrap drives.

 Proposed extensions

 Several plans were made to extend the tramway beyond Corris Uchaf.
 The first of these, proposed in 1862, would have taken the line above the east end of Tal-y-llyn Lake and over Bwlch Llyn Bach pass, before dropping down to the Tir Stynt copper mines near Cross Foxes, a total distance of 6 mi.
-A Bill was introduced in Parliament to authorise this extension, but it also allowed the main Corris Railway to use steam locomotives, and the directors of the Aberystwith and Welsh Coast Railway objected and the Bill failed.
+A Bill was introduced in Parliament to authorise this extension, but it also allowed the main Corris Railway to use steam locomotives, and the directors of the Aberystwith and Welsh Coast Railway objected, and the Bill failed.

 The second proposal was for a line running north, then east, about a mile to reach an incline up to the Glyn Iago and Ty'n y Ceunant quarries on the slopes of Tarren y Gesail.
 Although part of the incline and some earthworks for the tramway extension were built in the 1890s, no track was laid.

 The third proposal came in the mid-1900s.
 The manager of the Corris Railway, J. J. O'Sullivan, proposed extending the line towards Tal-y-llyn Lake, but this time running high above the southern shore of the lake and reaching Abergynolwyn where it would connect to the Talyllyn Railway.
-This proposal was not approved by the company Directors and no work was done on it.
+This proposal was not approved by the company directors and no work was done on it.